analyticascent/stylext/README.md

 ### Stages for First Iteration:

 * Acquire Tweets using Tweepy API script
-* "Fingerprint" feeds using Pandas notebook
+* "Fingerprint" feeds using Ipython notebook
-* Use logistic regression for attribution
+* Use logistic regression for Tweet attribution